Water charges for vacant non-domestic properties

 Reconnecting a supply

-If a water supply is needed in the future the owner of the property will need to pay to connect to Scottish Water's mains and sewers.
+You will need to pay to reconnect to Scottish Water's mains and sewers.